What are the symptoms and treatments for isthmic spondylolisthesis?

 It is important to schedule a consult with a doctor or spine care specialist if you are experiencing these symptoms in order to determine the proper treatment regimen that fits your spine care needs.
 If left untreated, this condition may worsen and prevent you from completing daily activities without debilitating pain.

 Treatment for isthmic spondylolisthesis

-Spondylolisthesis treatment depends on the severity of the vertebral slip and can include exercise, medication, chiropractic adjustment, injections and, in severe cases, surgery.
-A physician will first examine an X-ray or CT scan to assess the degree of the slip before prescribing a treatment plan.
+Spondylolisthesis treatment depends on the severity of the vertebral slip and can include low-impact exercise, pain medication, chiropractic adjustment, steroid injections and, in severe cases, spine surgery.
+A doctor will first examine an X-ray or CT scan to assess the degree of the slip before prescribing a treatment plan.

-While most cases of isthmic spondylolisthesis are mild and can be treated with conservative methods, sometimes the disorder causes a surgical treatment to relieve the pain and symptoms.
-Surgical treatment options include traditional open back surgery or minimally invasive surgery.
-Minimally invasive procedures, like the ones offered at Laser Spine Institute, can provide safer, effective results with a shorter recovery time^ than traditional open back surgery.
+While most cases of isthmic spondylolisthesis are mild and can be treated with conservative methods, sometimes the disorder causes a surgical treatment to relieve your symptoms.
+Surgical treatment options include traditional open back surgery or minimally invasive spine surgery.
+Minimally invasive procedures, like the ones offered at Laser Spine Institute, can provide safer and effective alternatives to traditional open back surgery, with a shorter recovery time and lower risk of complication.^

 Our minimally invasive stabilization surgery can realign the vertebrae of the spine by inserting bone graft from the patient’s own body, often taken from the pelvis.
 This allows the spine to regain the proper alignment and mobility, as well as relieve pressure from any pinched nerves near the spinal column.
 For more information about the benefits of minimally invasive spine surgery, contact us today.

 Our dedicated team can review your MRI report or CT scan for free* and determine if you’re a candidate for one of our isthmic spondylolisthesis procedures.